nwfva-b4/managelidar/README.md

 pak::pak("nwfva-b4/managelidar")
 ```

-Some functions depend on the [lasR](https://github.com/r-lidar/lasR)
+Most functions depend on the {[lasR](https://github.com/r-lidar/lasR)}
 package (version \>= 0.14.1) which is hosted at
-<https://r-lidar.r-universe.dev/lasR>, you have to manually install it
+<https://r-lidar.r-universe.dev/lasR>.
+As it is not available via CRAN
-in advance with:
+you have to manually install it in advance with:

 ``` r
 # Install lasR in R: